Raamakrishnan/MyProc/README.md

 # MyProc

+*The ultimate aim of every Computer Architect is to design a complete processor on his own.*

-MyProc is an educational project to create a microprocessor in Verilog.
+MyProc is how I achieve my aim.
+It is an educational project to create a microprocessor in Verilog.
 MyProc ISA is inspired from many ISAs, especially from MIPS ISA.

 ## Instructions
 * Each MyProc folder contains an `ISA.txt` with all the details about the ISA used in that version of MyProc